An Overview of Rbate

 A second aspect of an Rbate rebate claim is a set of survey questions.
 Some of these are written by the product maker who's paying you the rebate, which allows them to find out who's buying their products, why they're buying them, and what they think of those products.
 Other questions can be written by the makers of competing products, which lets them find out why you didn't choose one of their offerings.
 Each question you answer of this second type increases your rebate.

 After your claim is submitted, Rbate pays your net rebate entitlement by electronic transfer.
+This gives you meaningful compensation for the time you've spent providing feedback, unlike the usual spam and stingy prize draws.

 That's Rbate in a nutshell — making it easier for consumers get free independent professional help when they're comparison shopping, giving these providers of consumer advice new ways to get discovered and get paid, and giving product makers both new ways to make people more informed about their products and new ways to become more informed about their shoppers.